 School Sponsorship is required of all graduate students participating in international travel and/or recognized student group travel that:

 My School Sponsorship has been approved with required safety contingencies.
 What now?

 Your additional safety contingencies are safety precautions that may include additional travel insurance, securing a satellite phone and/or consultation with the CU on the Road Travel Medicine Program.
 If necessary, the list of required safety contingencies will be available in the Undergraduate Travel Web App.
 When you have completed each contingency, please email email@example.com with the proper documentation to have your status updated.

 I’ve received School Sponsorship, what’s next?

-Maintaining School Sponsorship is contingent on the completion of completing a Pre-Departure Orientation and an Assumption of Risk, Waiver and Release form.
+Maintaining School Sponsorship is contingent on the completion of completing a Pre-Departure Orientation, an Assumption of Risk, Waiver and Release form, and any additional safety protocol recommended by the Undergraduate Travel Review Committee.
 Log in to the Undergraduate Travel Web App to fulfill these requirements, as well as to see and complete any remaining University requirements (i.e. registering travel with ISOS, maintaining health insurance, etc.) that must be fulfilled prior to your departure.